-- 1. Read and understand the operating manual before trying to operate the dryer. - 2.
-Never operate the dryer while the guards are removed. - 3 Power supply should be OFF for service of electrical components.
-Use CAUTION in checking voltage or other procedures requiring power to be ON. - 4.
-Check for gas leaks at all gas pipe connections.
-If any leaks are detected, do not operate dryer.
-Shut down and repair before further operation. - 5.
-Never attempt to operate the dryer by jumping or otherwise bypassing any safety devices on the unit. - 6.
+- Read and understand the operating manual before trying to operate the dryer.
+This manual contains important guidelines and sequence of events to help you install and operate your dryer safely and successfully.
+Follow the guide lines closely. - After towing the dryer, ensure it is parked on a level surface and that suitable precautions have been taken to prevent it from rolling, i.e. block the wheels in both directions. - 3.
+Never operate the dryer while the guards are removed. - 4.
+BEFORE any maintenance switch the dryer OFF at the mains electrici ty and lock off.
+This should include all associated conveyors, augers and other associated equipment.
+Maintenance requiring the power to be ON, such as testing electrical circuits, must be done by a suitable qualified electrician. - Check for gas leaks at all gas pipe connections.
+If any leaks are de tected, do not operate dryer.
+Shut down and repair before further opera tion. - 6.
+Never attempt to operate the dryer by jumping or otherwise bypassing any safety devices on the unit. - 7.
 Set pressure regulator to avoid excessive gas pressure applied to burner during ignition and when burner is in operation.
-See chart for operating procedures.
-Do not exceed maximum recommended drying temperature. - 7.
+Do not exceed maximum recommended drying temperature. - 8.
 Keep the dryer clean.
-Do not allow fine material to accumulate in the plenum chamber.
-Also occasionally clean the outside screens of the dryer. - 8.
-Keep auger drive belts tight enough to prevent slippage. - 9.
-Use CAUTION in working around high speed fans, gas burners, augers and auxiliary conveyors which START AUTOMATICALLY. - 10.
-Do not operate in any area where combustible material will be drawn into the fan. - 11.
-Before attempting to remove and reinstall any propeller, make certain to read the recommended procedure listed within the servicing section of the manual. - 12.
-Be certain that capacities of auxiliary conveyors are matched to dryer auger capacities. - 13.
+Do not allow fine material to accumulate in the plenum chamber. - 9.
+Keep auger drive belts tight enough to prevent slippage. - 10.
+Never work in or on the dryer whilst it is on or when the electrical supply is on as the fans, augers and burners may start automatically. - 11.
+Keep the air inlet to the fan clear of any obstructions and free from combustible materials. - 12.
+Before attempting to remove and reinstall any propeller, make certain to read the recommended procedure listed within the servicing section of the manual. - 13.
+Be certain that capacities of auxiliary conveyors are matched to dryer auger capacities. - 14.
 Clean grain is easier to dry.
-Fine material increases resistance to airflow and requires removal of extra moisture.
+Fine material increases resistance to airflow and requires removal of extra moisture. - 15.
+Never enter the dryer plenum chamber unless: - a) The electrical power is locked off and the key is in your possession. - b) The gas is shut off from the gas supply. - c) The dryer has stopped operating and is cool. - 16.
+Dust and noise are inherent hazards with this type of machine, which can be harmful to your health.
+To reduce risks: - a) Avoid working around the dryer. - b) When around the dryer, wear suitable ear defenders and a dust mask suited to protection against grain dust.

-READ THESE INSTRUCTIONS BEFORE OPERATION AND SERVICE
+READ THESE INSTRUCTIONS

+BEFORE OPERATION AND SERVICE

 SAVE FOR FUTURE REFERENCE